 Cost: The cost is $129 per person.

-Course Offerings: This course is offered twice a year (summer and winter).
+Course Offerings: This course is offered once a year in the winter months

 - Winter course: